 For AAA Games 2GB Graphics Card is NOT Sufficient

-The least recommended VRAM for the popular AAA titles is 3GB.
-However, a 3GB GPU will only ensure that you can play these titles at the bear minimum.
+The least recommended VRAM for popular AAA titles is 3GB.
+However, a 3GB GPU will only ensure you can play these titles at the bare minimum.

-If you want to have a good quality gaming experience, a mid-range graphics card with 4GB VRAM, at the very least and 6 GB VRAM preferably is recommended.
+If you want a good quality gaming experience, a mid-range graphics card with 4GB VRAM is recommended at the very least, and 6 GB VRAM preferably,

 Also Read: Is Integrated Graphics Card Good Enough?

-According to benchmarks, the most powerful 2GB graphics card are the NVIDIA GeForce GTX 960 (2GB variant), NVIDIA GTX 950 and the NVIDIA GeForce GTX 1050.
+According to benchmarks, the most potent 2GB graphics cards are the NVIDIA GeForce GTX 960 (2GB variant), NVIDIA GTX 950, and the NVIDIA GeForce GTX 1050.